Do Dog Ticks Carry Lyme Disease? How Lyme Disease Spreads?

 You can read more about this topic in our article ‘Lyme disease life expectancy in dogs.’

-What types of ticks spread Lyme disease?
+The types of ticks that spread Lyme disease

 Tick species are commonly found in areas with vegetation, such as woods.
 The black-legged tick, otherwise known as a deer tick Ixodes scapularis, is the common species that transmit Lyme disease in north-central, northeast America.
 In the western states, Ixodes pacificus spreads Lyme disease.